timmolderez/adbc/README.md

 ![adbc logo](https://raw.github.com/timmolderez/adbc/master/doc/adbc.png)

-Adbc is a small and lightweight library that adds support for [Design by Contract](http://en.wikipedia.org/wiki/Design_by_contract) to the [AspectJ](http://eclipse.org/aspectj/) programming language.
+Adbc is a small and lightweight library that adds support for [design by contract](http://en.wikipedia.org/wiki/Design_by_contract) to the [AspectJ](http://eclipse.org/aspectj/) programming language.

-- Add the library to your AspectJ project and contracts will be enforced at runtime.
+- Add the library to your AspectJ project and contracts will automatically be enforced at runtime.
 Whenever a contract is broken, an exception is thrown which also indicates who is to blame.
-- Contract enforcement is guided by the [Liskov](http://en.wikipedia.org/wiki/Liskov_substitution_principle) and [advice substitution principle](http://dl.acm.org/citation.cfm?id=2162015).
-If an advice's contracts do not interfere with the contracts of the methods being advised, that advice satisfies the advice substitution principle.
-In this case, no extra effort is needed to preserve modular reasoning.
-In case an advice does break the principle, modular reasoning is restored by explicitly mentioning that advice's name in an `@advisedBy` annotation at each method it advises.
-- Contracts are written as Javascript expressions within Java annotations.
+- Contracts are written as JavaScript expressions within Java annotations.
 (The library uses the JSR 223 API, so you can easily configure which scripting engine is used to evaluate the contracts.)
+- Contract enforcement is guided by [behavioural subtyping](http://en.wikipedia.org/wiki/Liskov_substitution_principle) and the [advice substitution principle](http://dl.acm.org/citation.cfm?id=2162015), which allows for modular reasoning.
+That is, you can reason about a method call just by looking at the contracts of the method body in the static type, even in the presence of advice.
+In a nutshell, to ensure that an advice complies with the advice substitution principle, its contracts should not interfere with those of the methods being advised.
+If an advice cannot avoid breaking the principle, modular reasoning is restored by explicitly mentioning that advice's name in an `@advisedBy` annotation at each method it advises.
+(See the [documentation](https://raw.github.com/timmolderez/adbc/master/doc/README.pdf) for more information.)

 ### [Download adbc](http://timmolderez.be/builds/adbc/)